zhenhang66/TMVI_ToxPi/README.md

 #### 📄 Step 3.
 Generate Charts & View Results
-Click “Generate All Charts” to calculate the CD-TMVI score for each census tract.
+Click “Generate All Charts” to calculate the CDC-TMVI score for each census tract.
 The tool will display:
 - A color legend matching each variable
 - ToxPi scores for all tracts
 - Radial diagrams representing the 27-variable index per tract